HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ### Voter Made `Marks` (Paper Only)

-`SelectionPosition` has a subelement, `Mark`, which should be used whenever a mark is placed upon a *contest option position* of a full face paper ballot.
+`SelectionPosition` has an attribute, `MarkMetricValue`, which should be used whenever a mark is placed upon a *contest option position* of a full face paper ballot.

-A `Mark` provides evidence that an indication may exist, however, it does not confirm it.
+A `MarkMetricValue` provides evidence that an indication may exist, however, it does not confirm it.
 This is the purpose of `HasIndication`.
 It can tell us if the mark met the threshold or logic of a `MarkMetricType` to be considered a selection indication for the *contest option* (machine interpretation), or if adjudication resulted in the capture of a selection (human interpretation).

 | Mark type                        | HasIndication |
 |----------------------------------|---------------|